-Cisco Completes Acquisition of Splunk
+Cisco Completes Acquisition Of Splunk

+(MENAFN- Mid-East) It's a new day for your data.
+Cisco, supercharged by Splunk, will revolutionize the way companies harness data to connect and protect every aspect of their organizations.

+Cisco is now uniquely poised to power, protect, and advance the AI revolution for customers.
+Cisco will bring the full power of the network together with market-leading security and observability solutions.
+With Splunk, Cisco becomes one of the largest software companies globally.

-(MENAFN- Weber Shandwick) Dubai, UAE, March 19, 2024 — Cisco (NASDAQ: CSCO) today announced it completed the acquisition of Splunk, setting the foundation for delivering unparalleled visibility and insights across an organization’s entire digital footprint.
+Dubai, UAE- Cisco NASDAQ: CSCO today announced it completed the acquisition of Splunk, setting the foundation for delivering unparalleled visibility and insights across an organization's entire digital footprint.

 To thrive in the new digital era, organizations must connect and protect all that they do.
 They need to connect the people, places, applications, data, and devices that power their business while protecting their entire digital footprint from cybersecurity threats, downtime, and other critical business risks.